Ella Wheeler Wilcox: New Thought writings

+By the turn of the twentieth century, Wilcox had become closely associated with the ideas of the New Thought movement, and her poetry increasingly reflected its themes of affirmation, mental causation, and spiritual progress.
+Because of her national fame and the presence of New Thought ideas in her work, her poems were widely reprinted in journals aligned with the movement, making her one of its most recognizable literary voices.
+In 1902, this prominence led to her association with the circle surrounding Herbert A. Parkyn’s Chicago School of Psychology and its affiliated ventures.

+New Thought magazine with Ella Wheeler Wilcox's name prominently displayed on the cover for maximum impact.

+During this period, she authored the poetry collection The Heart of the New Thought, published by the Psychic Research Company in conjunction with William Walker Atkinson’s The Law of the New Thought.
+She was subsequently brought on as co-editor of New Thought magazine also alongside Atkinson.
+Her name appeared prominently on the cover and in promotional materials, and her presence gave the magazine immediate national visibility.
+The publication soon became one of the most influential journals of the New Thought movement.

-Wilcox made efforts to teach occult things to the world.
-Her works, filled with positive thinking, were popular in the New Thought Movement and by 1915 her booklet, What I Know About New Thought had a distribution of 50,000 copies, according to its publisher, Elizabeth Towne.
+In addition to her editorial leadership, Wilcox contributed to other leading New Thought periodicals, including The Nautilus and Suggestion, helping to popularize the movement’s doctrines and principles for a broad readership.
+By 1915 her booklet What I Know About New Thought had reportedly reached a distribution of 50,000 copies, according to its publisher, Elizabeth Towne.

 The following statement expresses Wilcox's unique blending of New Thought, Spiritualism, and a Theosophical belief in reincarnation: "As we think, act, and live here today, we build the structures of our homes in spirit realms after we leave earth, and we build karma for future lives, thousands of years to come, on this earth or other planets.
 Life will assume new dignity, and labor new interest for us, when we come to the knowledge that death is but a continuation of life and labor, in higher planes."

 Her final words in her autobiography The Worlds and I: "From this mighty storehouse (of God, and the hierarchies of Spiritual Beings) we may gather wisdom and knowledge, and receive light and power, as we pass through this preparatory room of earth, which is only one of the innumerable mansions in our Father's house.
 Think on these things."

+Personal life and death

 Wilcox was an advocate of animal rights and vegetarianism.

 She died on October 30, 1919, at her "The Bungalow" home in Branford.
 She was cremated.